thaer-al-khishen/Snake/README.md

 # Snake
-A simple android Snake game
+A challenging android Snake game.
+Change the direction of the snake by swiping the screen.
+Note that it can't go in the opposite direction of its current course.

 The changes I've made to the original repo: